 Best slot cars for beginners

-Older kids ready to make the transition to real slot cars with a set that’s legitimate yet beginner-friendly are the perfect fit for the Carrera Evolution Slot Car Race Track (check price on Amazon), which features two real 1:32 slot cars and a track that’s over 17 feet long.
+Older kids ready to make the transition to real slot cars with a set that’s legitimate, yet beginner-friendly, are the perfect fit for the Carrera Evolution Slot Car Race Track (check price on Amazon), featuring two real 1:32 slot cars and a track that’s over 17 feet long.

-This set is recommended for kids over eight years old, but be aware that the setup is a bit more complex than the average snap-together track set, so help from a parent will likely be required.
+This set is recommended for kids over eight years old, but be aware that the setup is more complex than the average snap-together track set, so help from a parent may be required.

 What we love

 - It's a real slot car race track, with 17+ feet of track which can be expanded and converted to digital versions if desired